Chapter 17:

 ‘You~’ Mede wasn't able to finish his sentence.

 Just as suddenly as I was lifted, the sky went black.
 I forgot how to breathe.
 I was disoriented.
 Wind screamed past my ears.
-I was weightless.
-Falling.
+I was falling.
 Nothing beneath my feet but endless blue.
-My body remembered before my mind did.
-Helpless twists of the stomach.
+Helpless twists of the stomach prevented me from screaming.
+The world became a blur of flame and wings.
+A strong grip on my waist caught me in the midst of it all.

-His talons wrapped around me with startling gentleness, claws out and ready to fight, curved like steel, but his hold was careful, controlled.
+One talon wrapped around me with startling gentleness.
+The other one had claws out ready to fight.
 The heat of his body wrapped around mine.
-Not burning, but blazing.
-Protective.
+Not burning, but blazing and protective.

 Of course.
 None of these men actually wants me to die.
 ASAP anyways.